MicrosoftDocs/well-architected/well-architected/devops/automation-infrastructure.md

 **Disaster recovery.** In some situations, where recovery time might not be time-sensitive, IaC configurations can be used as part of a disaster recovery plan.
 For example, if infrastructure needs to be recreated in a second region, your IaC configurations can be used to do so.
 You need to consider deployment time and restoring the state of your infrastructure and the infrastructure itself.

-When you plan for disaster and recovery, ensure that your disaster recovery plans are fully tested and that they meet your [Recovery time objective](/azure/architecture/framework/resiliency/business-metrics).
+When you plan for disaster and recovery, ensure that your disaster recovery plans are fully tested and that they meet your [Business metrics](/azure/architecture/framework/resiliency/business-metrics).

 ### Better understand your cloud resources